 If your coverage expires and you want to stay insured, you might consider applying for your own policy.
 This could mean having to pass a medical exam, but there's no guarantee you'll qualify.
 Even if you qualify, you'll be buying a new policy at the age you are when you leave your job — and life insurance generally gets more expensive as you get older.
 That means it might be best to consider a personal policy sooner rather than later.

 Another problem with life insurance through work?
 There's usually not enough coverage.
 Programs have a maximum limit to how much they'll cover, which is often three years' salary.
 If your family relies on your income, you may need more coverage to truly protect them.
-Consider the available life insurance policies — like whole life, universal life or term life insurance — to find the best choice for your additional coverage needs.

 Starting Your Career